tanersener/mobile-ffmpeg/README.md

 #### 2.3 Test Application
 You can see how MobileFFmpeg is used inside an application by running test applications provided.
-There is an Android test application under the `android/test-app` folder and an IOS test application under the `ios/test-app` folder.
+There is an Android test application under the `android/test-app` folder and an IOS test application, which requires `Xcode 9.x` or later, under the `ios/test-app` folder.
 Both applications are identical and supports command execution, video encoding, accessing https, encoding audio, burning subtitles and video stabilization.

 <img src="https://github.com/tanersener/mobile-ffmpeg/blob/master/docs/assets/ios_test_app.gif" width="240">